KingMob/modulolotus.net/cryogen/resources/templates/md/posts/2018-05-28-clojure-trie-performance.md

 Now this speeds up by a factor of 50.
 We're getting closer.

-## JVM black magic
+## JVM optimizations

-Clojure uses immutable data by default, for simplicity, reasonability, and thread safety.
-But persistent data structures have an inherent overhead when "mutating": copies are unavoidable.
+Clojure uses immutable data by default, for simplicity, ease of reasoning, and thread safety.
+But immutable data structures have an inherent overhead when "mutating": copies are unavoidable.
 What if we ditch immutability?

 #### Mutable fields

 We can do this by adding metadata to fields indicating they're `volatile-mutable`.
-They then become private fields and can be directly altered in code.
+They can then be directly mutated in code.

 ```clojure
 (deftype AlphabetTrieNode [val